shapkarin/saga-fetch/README.md

 #### required:
 - `action:` Action from dispatched type that specified in yours watcher.
 - `method:` Yours API fetch method, has an `action` you specified before.
 It must return a `window.fetch()` or `axios.get()` promise.
-- `start:` Action to be dispatched just before fetching.
-Will be dispated with payload same with `action`.
+- `start:` Ajax was started.
+Also will be dispatched with the `payload` from the `action`.
-- `success:` If request was successful dispatch this action with responsed data.
+- `success:` If request was successful `saga-fetch` will dispatch this action with responsed data as an argument.
 - `error:` Dispatch an error with an actual error.

 #### optional:
-- `fulfill:` If you pass an action it will be dispatched  anyway at the end of worker, just after `success` or `error`.
+- `fulfill:` If you pass an action it will be dispatched  anyway at the end of ajax process.
 Useful to change `loading` state to `false`.
 When it's despatched it has the same payload as an `action` option.
 - `cancel:` This action will be dispatched if worker is cancelled.
 By default it has type `${action.type}/CANCELLED` and payload same with `action` option.
 Note: It's not an ajax cancellation.
 To cancel yours ajax within saga's cancellation you can use axios and implement yours method [like that](https://gist.github.com/shapkarin/5dfb7dd134fca1e51fdcef1fd24a8adf).

 ### Example: